Md-Zainulabdin/Budget-App/README.md

 # Budget-App
-Create This Budget App, Using Html, Css, and pure JavaScript.
+Create This Budget App, Using HTML, CSS, and pure JavaScript.
 Our web page is designed to be responsive and user-friendly, ensuring that you can access it from any device